 All of these fears and questions are completely normal and very common.
 It’s impossible to know what you’re in for if you’ve never done something before!
 However, one of the best ways to help remove the fear and prepare yourself and partner is by arming yourself with knowledge.
 Do your research and investigate which type of childbirth education is right for you and your partner and which option will help you to feel confident and empowered.

-I think I know of a pretty good childbirth course 😉 check out Birth Beat’s online prenatal class here to see if it’s right for you.
+Check out Birth Beat’s online antenatal course here to see if it’s right for you.

 3. How will I know I’m in labour?

-- A sudden burst of energy and the urge to ‘nest’ which may include cleaning, tidying, cooking and generally preparing your home to welcome your new family member
+- A sudden burst of energy and the urge to ‘nest’.
+This may include; cleaning, tidying, cooking and generally preparing your home to welcome your new family member

 - More frequent or loose bowel movements